ppujari/bai_labs/Smoking_detection_Cmd_Line_v2/Readme.md

 ```

 * This will give you stats about:
-  Wether the video is smoking or non smoking
+  Whether the video is smoking or non smoking
   % of Smoking detected in the video (based on the frames)